quantleaf/query/API.md

 ---
 ### Entity *LanguageCode*
+The supported language codes

 ```javascript
 'EN' | 'SWE' | 'ANY'
 ```

 ---
 ### Entity *StandardDomainType*
+The supported domains by type

 ```javascript
 'DATE' | 'NUMBER' | 'STRING'
 ```
 ---
 ### Entity *EnumDomain*

+An enum domain is a map where each key represents the enum value key, and the value is a *SimpleDescription* which provides the translation for the key.
+This lets you control the value of the field by providing a list of feasible string values for a *enumValue* key.

 ```javascript
 [enumValue: string]: SimpleDescription
 ```
-An enum domain is a map where each key represents the enum value key, and the value is a *SimpleDescription* which provides the translation for the key.
-This lets you control the value of the field by providing a list of feasible string values for a *enumValue* key.

 For example an *EnumDomain* could be
 ```javascript